 Economics in the proper sense is the science that figures out how the monetary economy works.
 The representative economist does not know how the economy works.
 There are four approaches: Walrasianism, Keynesianism, Marxianism, Austrianism and all are axiomatically false.
 Economics has not lived up to well-defined scientific standards in the last 200+ years.
 Whatever an economist argues for or against has NO sound scientific foundation.

 What the general public cannot see is that ALL economists who rise to speak in the political realm are incompetent scientists.
 What economists communicate is NOT scientific knowledge but opinion.
 It does not matter whether the opinion is more rightist or more leftist, the loudspeaker of the economics profession from Krugman to Keen are stand up comedians in the Circus Maximus, not scientists.
 Neither orthodox nor heterodox economists can rightfully claim to speak in the name of science.
 What they actually do is abuse the aura of science to push an agenda.
 Therefore, all have to be expelled from the scientific community.

 The public judges political economists by their expressed opinion.
 Opinion, though, is worthless, we have more than enough of it.
 The general public cannot and does not judge economists by their scientific competence but assumes that it is guaranteed somehow.
 But this is not the case.

 What the general public cannot see is that economics is still at the proto-scientific level.
-Until this day, the representative economist cannot tell the difference between profit and income, which are indisputably the most important concepts of his subject matter.#1 Because economists never captured the essence of the market economy, they can neither diagnose systemic crises correctly nor solve them.
+To this day, the representative economist cannot tell the difference between profit and income, which are indisputably the most important concepts of his subject matter.#1 Because economists never captured the essence of the market economy, they can neither diagnose systemic crises correctly nor solve them.
 Because there is no true economic theory ALL economic policy guidance is scientifically unfounded since Adam Smith.
-Whatever economists have said for or against capitalism, communism or socialism has been based upon provable false theories about how the monetary economy works.
+Whatever economists have said for or against capitalism, communism or socialism has been based upon provably false theories about how the monetary economy works.

 #1 For details see cross-references Profit